Logo Lectures: Computer Architecture

 What is quantum computing and how does it work?

-Asynchronous computing Asynchronous computing.
+computing Asynchronous computing.
 The brain

 The difference between synchronous and asynchronous computing.
 An example how the brain works and comparing it to the state-of-the-art Summit computer.
 Can it pass a Turing test?